 The Augustinian Honors Program blends an engaging seminar with hands-on activities as scholars begin to discover their calling in life.
 Westmont’s caring Christian community encourages their discussions, reflections and actions as they develop into thoughtful, well-informed Christians equipped to make a winsome defense of their faith.
 Leadership training and study abroad enhance their education.

-If you are a high school junior graduating in 2018, you can start thinking now about the Augustinian Scholarship.
+If you are a high school senior graduating in 2018, you can start thinking now about the Augustinian Scholarship.
 You'll need to apply to Westmont by November 15, 2017.
 The college invites candidates to campus in January and February to compete for at least 30 awards and announces the recipients in late February.

 To be considered as candidates for the 2018 Augustinian Scholarship, applicants must meet the following criteria: